 The WUE is our most prestigious non-resident scholarship and is highly competitive.
 Typically, the top 25% of our incoming first-year students from participating states are granted this tuition waiver based on their academic performance.
 Unlike many universities participating in the WUE program, we do not limit or restrict the majors students can pursue while enrolled at Western.

-These highly competitive merit scholarships for incoming freshmen who are residents of Washington state are based on students' academic performance measured by both their high school grade point average and standardized test score (either ACT or SAT).
-Presidential Scholarships range from $1,000-$6,000 and are awarded for the freshman year.
-Roughly the top third of admitted freshmen are Admitted with Distinction or Honors and are considered for some level of Presidential Scholarship.
+These highly competitive merit scholarships for incoming first-year students are based on students' academic performance measured by both their high school grade point average and standardized test score (either ACT or SAT).
+Awards range from $1,000-$6,000 and are awarded for the first year of enrollment.
+Roughly the top third of admitted first-year students are Admitted with Distinction or Honors and are considered for some level of Achievement Award.